 The Jumeirah Mosque is one of the largest and most photographed mosques in the region and is one of the few mosques in the U.A.E. which is open to non-Muslims.
 Guided tours are organized by The Sheikh Mohammed Centre for Cultural Understanding and are conducted Saturday through Thursday at 10 a.m.

 No booking is required.
 Visitors can simply register outside the mosque prior to the tour.
 Private and evening tours as well as tours in other languages can be arranged with prior notice.

 Palm Jumeirah is the world’s largest artificial island, which extends into the Arabian Sea and has increased Dubai’s shoreline by 520 kilometers.
 A monorail, the first in the Middle East, connects Palm Jumeirah to the mainland.
 Cars are also permitted on the island.

 The World Islands, located about 4 kilometers from the coast of Dubai, were constructed in the shape of a world map.

 Dubai Shopping Festival

 A month of shopping deals in all malls, held for one month from the end of January to February.

 Located only five minutes from The Ritz-Carlton, DIFC, the Dubai Mall is the region's premier shopping, lifestyle and entertainment destination.
 With its more than 1,200 stores and attractions such as an Olympic size skating ring, a world class aquarium, and a wide range of cafés and restaurants, the Dubai Mall is quickly becoming the city’s favorite destination for shopping and family outings.

-Guests staying at the hotel can enjoy complimentary shuttle bus service from the hotel to The Dubai Mall, the world’s largest retail and entertainment destination.
+Hotel guests can now enjoy a complimentary shuttle bus service to The Dubai Mall, the world’s largest retail and entertainment destination.

 Mall of the Emirates